infinum/frontend-handbook/Code Quality/Reviewing a pull request.md

 Next up is scanning the files for common errors or typos, etc. - things that stand out right away.
 Comment them and if they are blocking enough return the pull request to the developer.

 You should have the project you're reviewing checked out locally and you should run **both** the project and the tests on **every** pull request.
-Your review is not complete unless you click thru the feature and verify at least the happy path.
+Your review is not complete unless you click through the feature and verify at least the happy path.

 Take a look at the code coverage and look for missing things there, are all branched tested or even developed?